 In yet another case of Chevy versus Ford, the Equinox and Escape duke it out to impressive the same class of buyer: folks looking for SUV-like utility and car-like drivability in a reasonably efficient package.

 The Chevrolet woos such buyers with its grown-up comfort and style, while the Ford impresses with technology and agility.

 Which attempt at compact crossover perfection works better for us?

 What's to Like About the Equinox

 The Equinox is styled along the lines of larger models in the Chevrolet family, but its substantial appearance is more than just clever design.
 It's large for this class and weighs more than most competitors.
 The result is a smooth, hushed ride and solid feel that will remind you of more expensive vehicles, especially when it's equipped with the newly available 301-horsepower 3.6-liter V6.
 Even so, the base four-cylinder features active noise cancellation, so all examples cruise quietly.

 The Chevy's wide stance produces commendable hip and shoulder room for all passengers.
 The rear seat can slide forward to increase cargo space, or back to provide more legroom.
 That feature alone could make buyers think twice about the need for a larger crossover.

 What's to Like About the Escape

-The current Escape started gaining praise from the moment it debuted last year.
+The current Escape started gaining praise from the moment it debuted in 2013.
 Along with expressive styling inside and out, the Ford boasts responsive handling and overall nimbleness that make it a very satisfying daily driver.
 High-quality materials are deployed throughout the cabin, and the sweeping dashboard is exceptionally attractive and functional.
 The Escape is the only compact crossover to offer active parking assist and a foot-activated power tailgate.